cressidagp/tdbtoarc/README.md

 ## Introduction

 TDBtoARC its a non oficial database conversion project for ArcEmu just for learning purposes.
-It will convert the latest TDB to ArcEmu structure.
+It will convert the latest Trinity world database to ArcEmu structure.

 WARNING: this stuff its experimental and eventually i can find something than cant be done, so if you have a database then keep developing it.